 When sake is produced, Koji rice and fresh cooked rice are mixed together with water.
 Commercial yeast is generally added to take advantage of the sugars produced to create alcohol.
 And whether you pitch yeast or not, naturally occurring lactobacillus will undoubtedly show up to turn that sugar into lactic acid.
 Once a high enough alcohol concentration is reached, the yeasts and other microbes can no longer survive.

-If, instead of adding water you add an already alcoholic liquid, you prevent the growth of yeasts and bacteria from the get-go.
+If, instead of adding water you add an already alcoholic liquid with a high-enough ABV, you prevent the growth of yeasts and bacteria from the get-go.
 Therefore, to say mirin is a product of fermentation is only half correct by the strict definition.
 The alcoholic liquid used to protect the sugars produced is fermented, meaning that microbial activity has transformed the substance through metabolic (digestive) processes.
 But what makes mirin mirin is what is put into that alcohol, which is broadly a bunch of starches and enzymes.
 The enzymatic process, which does not technically involve living organisms, is what is responsible for the change, which we call autolysis*.

 This is, of course, my understanding of the process before trying it—which I intend to do now.
 Also, I’ve been simply calling this “mirin”, but what we’re really talking about, and what I am going to make, is “hon-mirin”, which means “true mirin”.
 I know, it’s a little confusing… but apparently “mirin” is generally made with sake, while hon-mirin is made with shochu, a distilled rice alcohol.

-Now, I don’t have sake on hand that I would want to use for this, not do I have shochu, so I’ll be using what I do have: Korean soju, which at 17.5% probably falls somewhere in-between sake and shochu in ABV.
+Now, I don’t have sake on hand that I would want to use for this, nor do I have shochu, so I’ll be using what I do have: Korean soju, which at 17.5% probably falls somewhere in-between sake and shochu in ABV.
 Is this enough alcohol to prevent microbial activity?
 I have no idea!
-Which is why this is a logbook that you can check back in on once it’s complete in about 2 months.
+Which is why this is a logbook that you can check back in on once it’s complete in about 2 months*.

 If this goes well, this could be the easiest “ferment” I’ve ever done.